nkululekojonas/dotfiles/README.md

 > This assumes `$HOME` doesn't have a directory named `dotfiles` or that it's empty.

 > [!NOTE]
-> This will create a .config directory in your home directory if one doesn't already exit, this is where all config files will be stored.
+> This will create a `.config` directory in your home directory if one doesn't already exist, this is where all config files will be stored.

 ## 📦 What's Inside